 Normally, you can do most things on your WordPress website without ever taking it offline.
 However, there are some situations when you will need to put your site in maintenance mode to avoid any conflicts.

-For example, if your WordPress blog is facing some technical problems that could inconvenience your visitors or you are updating the theme on your website, then you can add a maintenance page to let your users know.
+For example, if your WordPress blog is facing some technical problems that could inconvenience your visitors or you are updating your WordPress theme, then you can add a maintenance page to let your users know.

-You will also need a maintenance page if you run an online store or a membership site to make sure that customer orders aren’t lost, and user sessions don’t end abruptly during your maintenance period.
+You will also need a maintenance page if you run an eCommerce store or a membership site to make sure that customer orders aren’t lost, and user sessions don’t end abruptly during your maintenance period.
 This can improve the user experience on your website.

 How to Create a Maintenance Page in WordPress